Grimmys/defectiveArtificialIntelligence/README.md

  * the reactivity (i.e. if the movement or the teleporation is rather slow or rather fast)
  * the movement direction preferences
- * the action preferences (in some generation, cells are really lazy and do almost nothing, in others you may see them using teleporation everytime)
+ * the action preferences (in some generations the cells are really lazy and do next to nothing, in others you may see them using teleporation every time)

 # Any question?